acidquest/awg-jump/docs/README_EN.md

 2. On schedule per `GEOIP_UPDATE_CRON` and on manual updates, all enabled GeoIP sources are loaded from the database.
 3. For each country, the source URL is built automatically from `country_code` using `GEOIP_SOURCE` unless an explicit `url` is stored.
 4. All CIDR blocks are merged into a single ipset `geoip_local` (atomic swap — no connection disruption).
-5. iptables mangle **PREROUTING** marks incoming packets from `awg0`:
+5. When no GeoIP node is enabled, iptables mangle **PREROUTING** marks incoming packets from `awg0`/`wg0` with the regular policy:
    - dst in `geoip_local` → `fwmark LOCAL` → table 100 → `eth0`
    - dst not in `geoip_local` → `fwmark VPN` → table 200 → `awg1`
+6. When a GeoIP node is enabled, the GeoIP local zone goes through the dedicated `awg2` tunnel, all other traffic goes through the active upstream node `awg1`, and addresses in `geoip_excluded` receive `fwmark EXCLUDED` and go directly through the physical interface.
-6. iptables mangle **OUTPUT** marks the container's own traffic (DNS queries etc.) by the same rules.
+7. iptables mangle **OUTPUT** marks the container's own DNS traffic by the same rules.
-7. `iptables nat POSTROUTING MASQUERADE` provides NAT on both outgoing interfaces.
+8. `iptables nat POSTROUTING MASQUERADE` provides NAT on `eth0`, `awg1`, and `awg2`.

 ### Routing Inversion